EAllaucaD/microservice-divisas/readme.md

 <!-- ABOUT THE PROJECT -->
-## About The Project : FOREIGN_EXCHANGE
+## About The Project : Microservice-Divisas

-This Python project uses Docker and a currency conversion API, providing an automated and scalable solution for performing currency conversions.
+This Python Microservice project uses Docker and a currency conversion API, providing an automated and scalable solution for performing currency conversions.
 Docker ensures the portability and consistency of the development environment, while the API allows access to up-to-date exchange rates.
 This tool is ideal for financial, commercial applications or any environment that requires accurate and timely conversions between different currencies.
 Why this program fills a need

 This application complies with the basic principle of microservice.